 One would even argue it as a historical landmark in and of itself.

 Stop Disneyland from replacing such an iconic part of their most beloved ride!

-Catriona Crehan needs your help with “The Walt Disney Company: Stop Disneyland from Replacing Wench Auction in Classic Attraction!”.
-Join Catriona and 66 supporters today.
+Girl in The Mantilla needs your help with “The Walt Disney Company: Stop Disneyland from Replacing Wench Auction in Classic Attraction!”.
+Join Girl in and 67 supporters today.